gnosis/dx-examples-dev/03_onchain-integration-oracle/README.md

 want to return our balance, but instead of returing it in the currency of the token, we want to return it in `USD`.

-It happens that **DutchX can be used as a price oracle**, and can tell you the closing price of any listed token pair.
+One interesting fact about DutchX is that **it can be used as a price oracle**, and can tell you the closing prices for any past auction.

 So let's add the dependency so our `Safe` contract can invoke any `DutchExchange` operation.
 We can just follow this 4 steps: